iic-jku/ihp-sg13g2-ams-chip-template/README.md

 ## Chip Documentation

-A designer-oriented description of this chip lives in [doc/](doc/):
+A designer-oriented description of this chip can be found in [doc/](doc/):

 - **[doc/specifications.md](doc/specifications.md)**: top-level specifications (technology, supplies, clock, macro inventory, functional behaviour).
 - **[doc/pinout.md](doc/pinout.md)**: full 32-pad bondpad table per side, with the `chip_top` port and the role each pad carries inside `chip_core`.